shalikadulaj/IoT-Mini-Project-1/README.md

 Follow the below steps to create a thing

 	AWS IoT Core > Manage > All Device > Things > Create Things
--Specify thing properties
+- Specify thing properties

--Configure device certificate
+- Configure device certificate

--Attach policies to the certificate
+- Attach policies to the certificate

 Finally, you must download the device certificate, key files, and Root CA Certificates.
 These certificates should be added to the code.
 It is mentioned in the code, that you can replace the certificates with yours's.